pchemguy/ObjectStore/ObjectStore.md

 4) Finally, any references to the `this.DbConn` parent class attribute must be replaced with the getter `DbConn`, possibly caching its value within the local procedural scope as necessary.

+### Instance counter and ObjectStore destruction

 Apart from the changes to child classes, the ObjectStore variable itself needs to be destroyed during the termination stage.
 DbManager class is naturally positioned to perform this task.
 However, because the ObjectStore variable is global and more than one DbManager instance may exist, ObjectStore should not be destroyed from DbManager.Class_Terminate().
-Instead, we add code to make the default DbManager instance count the regular instances.
-Whenever count goes to zero, the **default** instance of DbManager sets ObjectStore to Nothing.
+Instead, the default DbManager instance counts existing regular instances.
+Whenever this count goes to zero, the **default** instance of DbManager sets ObjectStore to Nothing, destroying the wrapped dictionary object alone with all saved object references and freeing the stored objects.

 ---

-Running Main.Main() with `ReferenceLoopManagementMode = REF_LOOP_OBJECT_STORE` setting should produce output similar to this (events due to the dafault instance may or may not appear depending on current execution context):
+Running Main.Main() with `ReferenceLoopManagementMode = REF_LOOP_OBJECT_STORE` setting should produce output similar to this (events due to the default instance may or may not appear depending on current execution context):

 ```
 2021-11-27 03:19:39.682: DbManager   /Regular - Class_Initialize